Sapienza-University-Rome/ADM/DELIVERY.md

 For these steps, each one of you is responsible for himself.
 If at least one of these steps is not performed in __5 days (120 hours)__ after the deadline, we'll not consider your Homework as delivered, even if it exists and is well done.

 3) __Individual review__: you need to fill in this form to tell us about your experience with your team-mates.
-The latter helps give the proper credit to the ones of you who have worked hard for this Homework.
+The latter helps to give the proper credit to the ones of you who have worked hard for this Homework.

 4) __Peer Review__: you need to fill in this form, in which you make the review of a random homework of your colleagues.
-More details are in the [`EVALUATION.md`](https://github.com/Sapienza-University-Rome/ADM/blob/master/EVALUATION.md) file.
+More details are in the [`EVALUATION.md`](https://github.com/CriMenghini/ADM-2018/blob/master/EVALUATION.md) file.

 All required forms will be available in each Homework folder at the end of the [`README.md`] file.